-The application of sound financial management principles for the compilation of the Municipality's financial plan is essential and critical to ensure that the Municipality remains financially viable and that municipal services are provided sustainably, economically and equitably to all communities.
+The application of sound fiscal management principles for the compilation of the Municipality's financial plan is essential and critical to ensure that the Municipality remains financially viable and that municipal services are provided sustainably, economically, and equitably to all communities.

 In the compilation of this budget the municipality has taken note of the Cabinet resolution by which all national and provincial departments, constitutional institutions and all public entities are required to implement cost containment measures.
 These cost containment measures must be implemented to eliminate waste, reprioritise spending and ensure savings on six focus arrears namely consultancy fees, no credit cards, travel and related costs, advertising, catering and events costs as well as accommodation.
+The municipality has adopted a cost containment policy which has been effected I the preparation of this budget.